securityfirst/Umbrella_android/README.md

 Forms allow a user to quickly fill out and share important information about issues such as their travel plan in a high risk location or report on a digital/physical security incident.

 **Dashboard:**
-The dashboard contains security feeds from places like the UN Relief Web and the US Centers for Disease Control.
+The dashboard contains security customFeeds from places like the UN Relief Web and the US Centers for Disease Control.
 You enter your location (and how often you want to be updated).
 Every a new update is released (e.g a disease outbreak in your location), the information comes up on the dashboard.

 **Tool Guides:**
 These are detailed guides about how to use software and apps mentioned in the lessons.